 One semester prior to the anticipated semester of graduation, you should file an Application for Graduation (available in the School of Special Education Office in McKee 29 or online).
 This form must be submitted to the Graduate School at least 45 calendar days before the end of the semester preceding the semester in which you plan to graduate.
 If you miss the filing date, you will pay a late fee.
 After filing the application for graduation, you will receive notification of approval or conditions that need to be met by the Graduate School.
 Attendance at a graduation ceremony and rental of a cap and gown are optional.
 Your name will be listed in the commencement program whether or not you attend the commencement ceremony.

 - Career and Placement Services

-The UNC Career Services Center is available for all students and alumni.
+The UNC Center for Career Readiness Center is available for all students and alumni.
 The center provides information about careers, employment opportunities, firms and agencies; opportunities to meet with prospective employers; assistance in assessing your career decisions; and follow-up services.
 You can improve your employment potential by acquainting yourself early with the wide array of services and special opportunities available to you through the center.
-The Career Services Center is located in The University Center.
+The Center for Career Readiness Center is located in The University Center.
 For information on the purchase of the job hotline, appointments for preparation of your resume, development of interviewing skills, enhancement of your job search, date for career fairs or on-campus recruiting, and testing services call 970-351-2127

 - Program Termination